omidfarhang/omid.dev/content/posts/2010-03-10-microsoft-patch-tuesday-march-2010.en.md

 All of the issues are rated “Important” this month: seven affecting Office/Excel and one affecting Movie Maker and Producer.
 All of the issues are file-based remote code-execution vulnerabilities in the context of the currently logged-in user.

-Microsoft also released a security advisory (<a href="http://www.microsoft.com/technet/security/advisory/981374.mspx" target="_blank">981374</a>) today regarding a publicly disclosed vulnerability affecting Internet Explorer 6 and 7.
+Microsoft also released a security advisory ([981374](http://www.microsoft.com/technet/security/advisory/981374.mspx)) today regarding a publicly disclosed vulnerability affecting Internet Explorer 6 and 7.
 Limited, targeted attacks exploiting this issue have been detected in the wild.

 As always, customers are advised to follow these security best practices: